 Sustainable project management

-So how do you start down the path to higher profits, economic stability, and better business practices?
+So how do you start down the path to higher profits, economic stability, and better and greener business practices?

 It’s a three step process, which we will outline below.